mywrites/mywrites.github.io/welcome.md

 category: "Cybersecurity"
 ---

 **CONTEXT**: I built the Help Center at Second Front Systems, Inc. This article provides high-level insight into the product, enabling you to gain a better understanding of other company-related writing samples.
+The **Cybersecurity** and **IAM** navigation sections, for example, include a few of the articles I created at Second Front.

 Thank you again for joining the Game Warden team!